We sell our food to the local community through a vegetable bag scheme...

 3.Your garden will (probably) look like our garden.

 However, we don’t have heated polytunnels, and the soil is still Cumbrian.
-If you’re a keen gardener, you’ll likely be growing similar vegetables to us, at a similar time.
-Most of our produce is harvested between July and November, with fewer bags outside this time.
-If you do grow at home, you might find that you’re overwhelmed in the summer months.
+If you’re a keen gardener, you’re likely to be growing similar vegetables to us, at a similar time.
+Most of our produce is harvested between July and November, with fewer bags outside of this time.
+So, if you do grow at home, you might find that our Crop Share means that you’re overwhelmed in the summer months and it may not work for you and your family.

 4. You need to collect.